lionelmace/iks-lab/book/prepare-get-cluster.md

 In this section, you will either use your own cluster or get access to a IBM Cloud Lab account which contains pre-provisioned clusters.
 Each lab attendee should have access to one cluster.

-{% hint style='info' %} If you're doing this lab on your own, you will need to created your own cluster by following the next section Create a Kubernetes cluster to create your own cluster.{% endhint %}
+{% hint style='info' %} If you're doing this lab on your own, you will need to create your own cluster by following the next section **Create a Kubernetes cluster** to create your own cluster.{% endhint %}

 ## Create a Kubernetes cluster